 - Care Assessments: This is an assessment carried out to examine yours or your loved one’s specific needs in order to provide the most beneficial and necessary services.

-- Continuing Care: Continuing care retirement communities, such as University Village, offer residents many different levels of care for each stage of life according to what the resident’s needs are.
-University Village offers independent living, assisted living, long-term care, and skilled nursing care.
+- Continuing Care: Continuing care retirement communities, such as Tealridge, offer residents many different levels of care for each stage of life according to what the resident’s needs are.
+Tealridge offers independent living, assisted living, long-term care, and skilled nursing care.

 - Dementia: Dementia is characterized by several different symptoms and varying between the types of dementia.
 Some common symptoms include changes in mood, increased confusion and memory loss.

 - Macular Degeneration: Macular degeneration is a the deterioration of a part of the retina in the eye.
 Changes in vision are symptomatic of macular degeneration.